The fertility laboratory

 The fertilization

 The fertilization takes place 1-4 hours after the egg collection.
-The technician have prepared first the oocytes in a culture medium and the sperm sample has been washed to ensure only live, normal sperm cells are present in the fertilization medium.
-In cases of very low sperm quality, micro insemination, also called ICSI; is used to place a single sperm into the egg.
+The technician have prepared first the oocytes in a culture medium and the sperm sample has been washed to ensure only living, normal sperm cells are present in the fertilization medium.
+In case of a very low sperm quality, micro insemination, also called ICSI is used to place a single sperm into the egg.
 The next day the eggs are checked for fertilization.

 Cultivation of the eggs